suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/index.markdown

 layout: home
 ---

-I am a postdoc at the Mathematical Institute of Charles University in Prague, Czech Republic as part of the PRIMUS grant “Spectral noncommutative geometry of quantum flag manifolds” held by Dr. R&eacute;amonn &Oacute; Buachalla.
+I am a postdoc at the Department of Mathematics, University of Oslo in Oslo, Norway.

-My research interests are in quantum groups and noncommutative geometry.
+My research interests are in operator algebras, quantum groups and noncommutative geometry.